Skip to main content

 Time to relive those days in Fortitude Valley, but let's make it kid friendly!

-Test your skills in the arcade at B Lucky & Sons or challange the kids to mini-golf at Holey Moley.
+Test your skills in the arcade at B Lucky & Sons or challenge the kids to mini-golf at Holey Moley.

 After burning off some energy, take a walk through the iconic Valley laneways.
 California Lane, Bakery Lane, and Winn Lane have plenty of hidden gems to discover.

-Grab takeaway treats from local favorites like Sprout or Brooki.
+Grab takeaway treats from local favourites like Sprout or Brooki.
 Then, go to New Farm Park for a relaxing picnic.

 6. Manly Harbour Village: Relaxed outing

 Check out Manly Harbour Village for relaxing vibes and kids’ entertainment.
 The village has many weekly and bi-weekly events.
-These include the Manly Creative Markets and Jan Powers Farmers Markets where you can buy local art, crafts, and fresh produce.
+These include the Manly Creative Markets and Jan Powers Farmers Markets.
+Shop for local art, crafts and fresh produce.

 When you hit that mid-morning slump, stop by Groundhog Social for a delicious coffee.
 You can even grab lunch while you’re there before taking the kids to Bayside Park for some outdoor fun.

-With ideal weather in Brisbane nearly all-year round, there’s plenty of opportunities to enjoy Movies in the Park, or stroll around the foreshore plaza to take in the soothing light projections of sea life.
+Brisbane’s ideal weather lasts nearly all year.
+Enjoy Movies in the Park or stroll the foreshore plaza for soothing sea-life light projections.
 Created by North Stradbroke Island artist Delvene Cockatoo-Collins, with Council support, these artworks feature Manly’s natural history.

 7. Camp Hill Marketplace: A family favourite

-Camp Hill Marketplace is the go-to spot for families who want to combine shopping with fun.
+Camp Hill Marketplace is the go-to spot for families looking to combine shopping with fun.

 Enjoy delicious salads from Botanica Real Food, or try fresh pastries and desserts at Jocelyn’s Provisions.
 Afterwards, stop by the nearby play areas at Whites Hill Reserve so the kids can burn off their energy.